parik2004/Fabrik/.github/PULL_REQUEST_TEMPLATE.md

 * Please make sure to mention "#bugnum" somewhere in the description of the PR.
 This enables Github to link the PR to the corresponding bug.

-Please also make sure to follow the [contribution](https://github.com/Cloud-CV/Fabrik/blob/master/.github/CONTRIBUTING.md) guidelines.
+Please also make sure to follow the [contribution](https://github.com/Cloud-CV/Fabrik/blob/master/.github/CONTRIBUTING.md) guidelines mentioned.